Yevhen-Tkachenko-1/Java-Multithreading-Demo/README.md

 12. Thread2 releases Lock2.
 13. Thread2 does some other job.
 14. Thread2 returns to do the same: repeats steps 2, 9-14.

+**As a result**, it seems like Thread1 and Thread2 do something, but useful job is not accomplished.
+They doings are nothing more than just checking for Locks availability.

 - **Solution**: we can use access randomization.
   With this Thread1 and Thread2 will acquire Locks in different times so number of unsuccessful tries will be decreased.